sebbo2002/fhem-cli/readme.md

 ## 🤨 WTF?
 Why do I need a CLI for FHEM?
 - FHEM's telnet is nice to play with, but I like to have my configuration in files to version it
 - It's not allowed to edit fhem.cfg directly.
 Never do this at home, kids…
-- FHEM CLI syncs local configuration files with your remote FHEM instance over SSH and Telnet (SSH into machine, then telnet on localhost)
+- FHEM CLI syncs local configuration files with your remote FHEM instance over SSH and Telnet (SSH into machine, then telnet on localhost).
+To do this, it creates a representation of all devices and attributes and compares them.
+Then, a diff is created and applied locally or on your FHEM instance.
 - Bonus: FHEM CLI can also restart your Homebridge… ([?](https://github.com/sebbo2002/fhem-cli#-setup-homebridge-restart))